XPCE: the SWI-Prolog native GUI library

 Add object layer to Prolog

 XPCE's kernel is a object-oriented engine that allows for the definition of methods in multiple languages.
-The built-in graphics are defined in C for speed as well as to define the platform-independence layer.
+The built-in graphics are defined in C for speed as well as to define the platform-independent layer.
 Applications, as well as some application-oriented libraries are defined as XPCE-classes with their methods defined in Prolog.

 Prolog-defined methods can receive arguments in native Prolog data, native Prolog data may be associated with XPCE instance-variables and XPCE errors are (selectively) mapped to Prolog exceptions.
 These features make XPCE a natural extension to your Prolog program.